“Where d’you think I’m gonna find that kinda money?” asked Shelly Green, pulling on her dog’s lead. “Sit, Earl, sit!”

 Shelly noticed the bottle was empty.

 Several months later, older and wiser, Shelly sat in her garden, basking in the summer sun.
-She’d got over her anger at selling her cherished car to pay for Mavis’s ‘Christmas Jungle Experience,’ arriving in New Guinea to find her friend conspicuous by her absence.
+She’d gotten over her anger at selling her cherished car to pay for Mavis’s ‘Christmas Jungle Experience,’ arriving in New Guinea to find her friend conspicuous by her absence.
 Instead, along with a motley crew of oddballs, they’d had to hire their own tour guide, a native by the name of Umberto.
 Then had followed weeks of hacking through jungle paths and ‘toileting’ behind trees, keeping a wary eye out for poisonous snakes.
 She’d lost her job at Wharton’s but, hey, she’d got a job on the checkouts at Tesco, which she preferred.
 Now she’d invited Mavis around to patch things up.

 The garden gate opened and in came Mavis, holding a huge bunch of red roses and a vase-shaped package, wrapped in cream paper with red stripes.
 “Hello, kiddo, how was New Guinea?
 I’m sorry, kid, I couldn’t go, I broke a toe getting out of bed.
 No hard feelings?”